zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 result of any test using this transport protocol.
 Log a message reporting on the ignored result.

-If the test is an undelegated test then [Method2] and [Method4] will include the provided input data instead of data from any real delegation and authoritative data.
+If the test is an [undelegated test] then [Method2] and [Method4] will include the provided input data instead of data from any real delegation and authoritative data.

+For an [undelegated test] it is possible to intentionally insert data for [out-of-bailiwick] name servers that do not match what is found in public DNS.
+This Test Case will then report this as an ERROR which might not match the users expectation.

 It is assumed that the name servers of the parent zone behave the same way for the parent zone as when [BASIC01] was run.